Iranian-born taekwondo star chases Olympic dream for New Zealand

 As the years progressed, and his ability and dedication to taekwondo grew, that dream deepened and is now a distinct possibility.

-But if he gets selected for the Olympics, it won’t be as part of the Iranian team, it will be for New Zealand, where he is now a resident.
+But if he gets selected for the Olympics, it won’t be as part of the Iranian team, it will be for New Zealand, where he is now a citizen.

 Eisa, 25, and his partner Stella Bismark, run the thriving Mozhdeh Martial Arts, in Paraparaumu, which has about 300 members across all ages.